simplykapoor/teched2022-IN260/exercises/ex4/ex44/README.md

 2. This time around, the Hire Event has been replayed and as a manager you will not be expected to repeat the steps of assigning equipment or training to your new hire.
 You should find no task waiting for your action.
     <br><img src="/exercises/ex3/images/img323.jpg" width=50% height=50%>

-This is due to the use of *Idempotent Process Call* in the integration flow desinged in [Exercise 2.5 - Model the Exactly Once connectivity to SAP Build Process Automation](/exercises/ex2/ex25)
+This is due to the use of *Idempotent Process Call* in the integration flow designed in [Exercise 2.5 - Model the Exactly Once connectivity to SAP Build Process Automation](/exercises/ex2/ex25)

 ## Summary